Max-Pell/BayesianProject/README.md

 # BayesianProject
-All the scripts should be launched with the "BayesianProject" folder set as working directory
+All the scripts should be run with the "BayesianProject" folder set as working directory